sophialyj/system-design-primer/README.md

 Flow control is the process of managing the rate of data transmission between two nodes to prevent a fast sender from overwhelming a slow receiver.
 Congestion control modulates traffic entry into a telecommunications network in order to avoid congestive collapse resulting from oversubscription.
 This is typically accomplished by reducing the rate of packets.
 Whereas congestion control prevents senders from overwhelming the network, flow control prevents the sender from overwhelming the receiver.

+Streaming: Data is read as a “stream,” with nothing distinguishing where one packet ends and another begins.
+There may be multiple packets per read call.

 A connection pool is a cache of database connections maintained so that the connections can be reused when future requests to the database are required.
 Connection pools are used to enhance the performance of executing commands on a database.
 Opening and maintaining a database connection for each user, especially requests made to a dynamic database-driven website application, is costly and wastes resources.

 To ensure high throughput, web servers can keep a large number of TCP connections open, resulting in high memory usage.
 It can be expensive to have a large number of open connections between web server threads and say, a [memcached](https://memcached.org/) server.
 [Connection pooling](https://en.wikipedia.org/wiki/Connection_pool) can help in addition to switching to UDP where applicable.

 TCP is useful for applications that require high reliability but are less time critical.
-Some examples include web servers, database info, SMTP, FTP, and SSH.
+Some examples include web servers, database info, SMTP, FTP, email, and SSH.

  It’s also a stream protocol, so TCP automatically splits your data into packets and sends them over the network for you.